Skip to content

 12 months of free business mentoring included with every loan

-Multiple directors can apply separately, up to £250,000 per business
+Multiple directors can apply separately, though total lending is capped at £100,000 per business

 Watch out for